 While not directly a competing broadcast technology, the impact of the internet on radio has also been significant and use of the internet as a means of providing added information and on-demand services has been central to most broadcasters' digital strategy (Evans, 2001).
-The global reach of the internet and its widespread adoption in everyday life have opened new possibilities for distribution of radio content as well as the creation of new internet-only, online radio services.
-In addition, the internet's interactive features allows greater personalisation of radio content and the use of communicative channels such as email and discussion forums for enhanced listener Internet-enhanced features may point towards some of the involvement characteristics of radio's future but are not in themselves considered by broadcasters a replacement of the one-way, point-to-multipoint wireless transmission that defines However, emerging technologies utilising digital transmission to provide radio. mobile multimedia services and broadband access such as DMB (Digital Multimedia Broadcasting) may provide another platform for radio in the future (Kozamernik, 2004).
+The global reach of the internet and its widespread adoption in everyday life has opened new possibilities for distribution of radio content as well as the creation of new internet-only, online radio services.
+The internet's interactive features allow greater personalization of radio content and may point towards the medium's future but are not considered by broadcasters a replacement for the one-way, point-to-multipoint wireless transmission that defines radio.
+However, emerging technologies utilizing digital transmission to provide mobile multimedia services and broadband access such as Digital Multimedia Broadcasting, or DMB, may provide another technological enhancement for radio in the future (Kozamernik, 2004).

-Development of Digital Audio Broadcasting (DAB) in Canada
+Adoption of Digital Audio Broadcasting (DAB) in Canada

-Canada, as Chouinard notes (1994: 59), has more often been a follower than a leader in the development of new broadcast technologies.
-Yet in the case of digital radio, Canada adopted the role of enthusiastic 'early adopter' and within the North American context led the field in digital radio broadcasting during the 1990s.
-As early as 1989, an ad-hoc advisory group under the auspices of the Canadian Association of Broadcasters (CAB) began to advocate the idea of a national strategy to implement the transition of the national broadcasting system from analogue to digital.
-The group comprising public in the Canadian Broadcasting Corporation (CBC), and private broadcasters represented by CAB, as well representatives of the Department of Communications, led discussion of the various options available and organized demonstrations of the Eureka 147/DAB system in 1990 (Chouinard et al, 1994: 58;
+Canada, as Chouinard et al have observed (1994: 59), has more often been a follower than a leader in the development of new broadcast technologies.
+Yet in the case of digital radio, Canada was an enthusiastic 'early adopter' and within the North American context led the field in digital radio broadcasting during the 1990s.
+As early as 1989, an ad-hoc advisory group under the auspices of the Canadian Association of Broadcasters (CAB) began to advocate the idea of a national strategy to implement the transition of the national broadcasting system from analog to digital.
+The group, comprising public broadcasters in the form of the Canadian Broadcasting Corporation (CBC) and private broadcasters represented by CAB, as well representatives of the Department of Communications, considered the various options available and organized demonstrations of the Eureka-147 DAB system in 1990 (Chouinard et al, 1994: 58).
+Following the success of these trials and the enthusiasm expressed across the radio sector for the project, a governmental 'Task Force for the Introduction of

-Roman, 2006).
-Following the success of these trials and the enthusiasm expressed across the radio sector for the project, a governmental Task Force for the Introduction of Digital Radio in Canada was established in 1992 to advise on all relevant technical, policy and regulatory matters.
-It issued its report in 1994, outlining detailed plans for the relevant coverage and service issues as well as making recommendations on the policy and regulatory implications.3 Digital Radio Research Inc. (DRRI), (later Digital Radio Roll Out Inc) was established from the original consortium of private broadcasters and the CBC, for the purpose of financing and managing facilities for digital radio research and assuming responsibility as the official body mandated to promote and organize public demonstrations of digital radio in Canada.
-Following the lead of the International Telecommunications Union (ITU-R) who in 1994 recommended the Eureka-147 system as the global technical standard for terrestrial and satellite radio broadcasting, Industry Canada formally adopted the standard for digital broadcasting in Canada and allocated 40MHz of spectrum for the purpose in the L-band range (1452-1492 MHz).
+Digital Radio in Canada' was established in 1992 to advise on all relevant technical, policy and regulatory matters.
+It issued its report in 1994, outlining detailed plans for the relevant coverage and service issues as well as making recommendations on the policy and regulatory implications (Task Force on Digital Radio, 1995).
+Digital Radio Research Inc. (DRRI), (later Digital Radio Roll Out Inc.) was established from the original consortium of private broadcasters and the CBC, for the purpose of financing and managing facilities for digital radio research and assuming responsibility as the official body mandated to promote digital radio in Canada.
+Following the lead of the International Telecommunications Union who in 1994 recommended the Eureka-147 system as the global technical standard for terrestrial and satellite radio broadcasting, Industry Canada formally adopted it as the standard for digital broadcasting in Canada and allocated 40MHz of spectrum in the L-band range (1452-1492 MHz) for new broadcast services.